finbargiusti/DrawTogether/README.md

 ---

-A site allowing you to draw together, stream your drawing and record you drawing!
+A site allowing you to draw together, stream your drawing and record your drawing!

 ## Development